Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Eyelid or eye-corner SH

-We are mentioning this only to say: not the plasma pen.
+Not the plasma pen.
 Not at home.
 See a dermatologist.
 The eyelid skin is too thin and the eye is too close.
-This is not us being cautious; it is the right answer.
-Any SH at the eyelid margin or inside the orbital rim is a derm visit.
+This is not caution for its own sake, it is the correct answer.
+Any SH at the eyelid margin or inside the orbital rim is a derm visit, full stop.

 See a dermatologist if